Want the perfect workout program?Take Quiz

 Grabbing a heavy gym weight plate (relative to your grip strength) and simply holding onto it for set times will improve your "pinch grip" strength.
 Additionally, you can walk around while holding the plate with your fingers to make the exercise more difficult.
 As you do this exercise, squeeze the plate as hard as you can with your fingers to maximize the effectiveness of this exercise.

 Want to train your grip as you watch TV or cook dinner?
-A hand grip exerciser can fit into your back pocket or purse so you can pull it out while you are sitting on the couch or when you are waiting for a meeting to start.
+A grip strengthener can fit into your back pocket or purse so you can pull it out while you are sitting on the couch or when you are waiting for a meeting to start.
 If you are just beginning to perform this type of exercise, start with four to six squeezes per hand, then increase the repetitions as you feel more comfortable.
+Grip strengthener benefits far outweigh their humble size and price so give them a try, you having nothing to lose.

 Have you tried Fat Gripz?